|Nutritional Guidelines (per serving)|

 Everyone needs beer cheese soup in their lives during the chilly winter months.
 Great as a weeknight meal or game day snack, this soup is a true bowl of comfort.
 It has a few simple ingredients, but you can also easily spice it up by adding bacon, chorizo, or hot sauce.
 The soup is cozy, creamy, and decadent, especially when you serve it in a pretzel bread bowl.
 With its thick and velvety texture, beer cheese soup is perfect for dipping—it's almost like enjoying a queso!

-- 4 cups shredded cheddar (use a variety of high quality cheeses, shred off the block, do not use pre-shredded cheese)
+4 cups shredded cheddar (shredded off the block, do not use pre-shredded cheese)

 Gather your ingredients.